pal/ai-pres/slides.md

 # What about the risks?

 * Overreliance on capabilities of AI
+* LMMs can be very convincing, but also very wrong
 * Privacy and security
 * Intellectual property rights
 * A muscle unused is a muscle lost